 Depending on your needs and preferences, you may have to avoid the following foods on a vegetarian diet:

-- Fish and shellfish: This restriction does not apply to pescetarians.
+- Fish and shellfish: This restriction does not apply to pescatarians.

 - Eggs: This restriction applies to vegans and lacto-vegetarians.

-Summary Most vegetarians avoid meat, poultry and fish.
-Certain variations of vegetarianism may also restrict eggs, dairy and other animal products.
+Most vegetarians avoid meat, poultry, and fish.
+Certain variations of vegetarianism may also restrict eggs, dairy, and other animal products.

-To help get you started, here’s a one-week sample meal plan for a lacto-ovo vegetarian diet.
+To help get you started, here’s a 1-week sample meal plan for a lacto-ovo-vegetarian diet.

-- Lunch: Grilled veggie and hummus wrap with sweet potato fries
+- Lunch: grilled veggie and hummus wrap on a whole-grain tortilla with lentil salad

-- Lunch: Zucchini boats stuffed with veggies and feta with tomato soup
+- Lunch: zucchini boats stuffed with spiced lentils, veggies, and feta with a side of tomato soup

 - Breakfast: Greek yogurt with chia seeds and berries

-- Dinner: Eggplant parmesan with a side salad
+- Dinner: eggplant parmesan and grilled seitan with a side salad

-- Dinner: Vegetable paella with a side salad
+- Dinner: vegetable paella with baked tempeh a side salad

-- Breakfast: Whole-wheat toast with avocado and nutritional yeast
+- Breakfast: whole-wheat toast topped with avocado, chickpeas, and nutritional yeast

-- Breakfast: Smoothie of kale, berries, bananas, nut butter and almond milk
+- Breakfast: smoothie of kale, berries, bananas, nut butter, almond milk, and a scoop of plant-based protein powder

-- Lunch: Red lentil veggie burger with avocado salad
+- Lunch: black bean veggie burger on a whole grain bun with avocado salad

-- Dinner: Flatbread with grilled garden vegetables and pesto
+- Dinner: whole-grain flatbread with spiced lentils, grilled garden vegetables, and pesto

-Summary Above is a sample menu of what one week on a lacto-ovo vegetarian diet may look like.
+Above is a sample menu of what one week on a lacto-ovo-vegetarian diet may look like.
 This plan can be adjusted for other styles of vegetarianism as well.

 Be sure to pay close attention to a few key nutrients and round out your diet with a variety of healthy whole foods.
 That way, you’ll enjoy the benefits of vegetarianism while minimizing the side effects.